Last Updated on March 4, 2023 by Ali Abbas Khan

-Here cylinder is placed at some angle between each other.
-Why angle? because it prevents the problem of vibration and balancing.
+Here cylinder is placed at some angle between each other because it prevents the problem of vibration and balancing.

-The cylinder arranged or placed in a vertical position.
+The cylinder is arranged or placed in a vertical position.

-The cylinder arranged or arranged in a horizontal position.
+The cylinder is placed or arranged in a horizontal position.

 The cylinder arranged horizontally opposite to each other.
 This type of cylinder arrangement can be run smoothly at much higher speeds and gives higher outputs.

-In 2 stroke the cycle of engine completes 2 strokes of the piston.
+In 2 stroke cycle the engine completes 2 strokes of the piston.